Mike Eldred (guitarist): Early career

-Eldred, a native of Arizona, started playing guitar at 14 when his parents bought him an instrument.
+Eldred, a native of California, started playing guitar at 14 when his parents bought him an instrument.
 He started building guitars at age 19 and was hired by the Charvel company in early 1979.
 He worked there for about eight or nine years, then joined Yamaha Corporation, where he also spent roughly eight or nine years.

-Eldred also eventually started a blues band called the Ace Tones, which recorded a demo tape to get club bookings.
+Eldred also eventually started a blues band called The Blue Diamonds, which recorded a demo tape to get club bookings.
 The tape came to the notice of Brian Setzer of the Stray Cats, who were breaking up.
 Setzer passed his copy on to Stray Cats bass player Lee Rocker.

 With Lee Rocker

-Rocker then formed Lee Rocker's Big Blue, which put out its first album in 1994 and its second in 1995.
-Trouser Press called the group "a likable, sharp blues trio" and observed that "Eldred kicks out impressive junior Stevie Ray Vaughan guitar panache."
+Rocker and Eldred then formed Lee Rocker's Big Blue, which put out its first album in 1994 and its second in 1995.
 In a writeup of a 1996 live performance, the Los Angeles Times noted that Eldred's stinging guitar lines enhanced Rocker's singing.

 Thanks to Eldred, among the debut's featured guests was Scotty Moore, well known for being Elvis Presley's studio and touring guitarist.
 Eldred had befriended Moore (then semi-retired) a couple of years before.
 As Moore recalled in his 2013 memoir, Eldred wrote Moore a letter that mentioned how much Moore influenced his playing.
 To Eldred's surprise, Moore responded and wound up driving from his home in Nashville to Memphis, Tennessee, where Big Blue was recording.